orbingol/NURBS-Python/docs/index.rst

 |DOI|_

+Welcome to NURBS-Python documentation!
 This documentation is organized into a couple sections:

 * :ref:`introduction`
 * :ref:`examples`